How to Enable or Disable Cellular Use in Windows 11

 Troubleshooting Connectivity

-If your network is not detected, ensure your SIM card is inserted correctly.
-Check your APN settings under Cellular > Advanced options to ensure they match your carrier’s requirements.
-You can also visit the official Microsoft cellular support page for more help.
+If your network isn’t detected, ensure your SIM card is inserted correctly.
+Check your APN settings under Cellular > Advanced options to confirm they match your carrier’s requirements.
+You can also find more help on the official Microsoft cellular support page.

 Summary